GenesisFan64/Marsiano-MARS/README.md

 Notes/Issues:
 - Polygon rendering broken.
 Will have to rewrite it entirely
-- DAC Sound playback may probably slowdown if track is using too much channels.
+- DAC Sound playback may probably slowdown if track is using too much channels

 Please note that current 32X emulators ignore some hardware restrictions and bugs of the system:
 - ALL Emulators doesn't trigger the error handlers